woIowizard/wishes/README.md

 * analytic calculations of probabilities for target 5*s
 * wishing simulations
-* all the above accounts for capturing radience and weapon banners To run on the command-line, use wish.py--usage described below.
+* all the above accounts for capturing radience and weapon banners
+<br>To run on the command-line, use wish.py--usage described below.
 The calculator has also been implemented as a [flask app](https://ricardoshillyshally.pythonanywhere.com/), with source code in app.py.

 ### assumptions